emberjs/rfcs/text/0000-testem-middleware.md

 * This pattern is not eagerly documented and only known to seasoned Ember developers.
 * This pattern is a workaround for an Ember CLI shortcoming, not a real solution.
 * Relying on Testem's own config file is the v2 path forward, and using an in-repo addon delays it.

+### Have Ember CLI merge middleware from addons with middleware from testem.js

+Pros:

+* Likely a one-liner that can be categorized as a bugfix.

+Cons:

+* It solves only two goals out of three:

+    ✅ Define its own middleware.
+    ✅ Pass on middleware provided by v2 addons.
+    ❌ Opt in or out of Ember CLI including middelware provided by v1 addons.

+    Must admit that opting out of addon-provided Testem middleware is a rare requirement.

+* It does not push app and addon maintainers to adopt the Embroider-friendly path.

 ## Unresolved questions